-Here I will be sharing few of those tips which will help any WordPress blog, to improve the loading time, and after applying this tips, your WordPress blog will load way faster.
-Before you implement any of these tips, I recommend you to check the current load-time of your WordPress blog.
+Here I will be sharing few of those tips that will help any WordPress blog, to improve the loading time, and after applying this tips, your WordPress blog will load way faster.
+Before you implement any of these tips, I recommend you to check the current load time of your WordPress blog.
 There are many online tools out there, and my favorites are GTmetrix, tools.pingdom, and many more.
 So once you have tested your WordPress site loading time, it’s time to make changes, and see the noticeable difference yourself.

 Tips to Speed up your WordPress Blog